hashicorp/consul/website/content/README.md

 - You need to reference tables, especially ones that contain version numbers that are updated for each Consul release
 - You need to include a configuration example that can be reused in both reference and usage contexts

-### Document new Consul features
+### How to document new Consul features

 1. Create a file `name.mdx` that serves as an overview combining explanation, usage, and reference information.
 2. When you need more pages, move the file to a folder with `name` and change the filename to `index.mdx`.
 3. Create redirects as required.

 For example, "DNS views" was introduced for Kubernetes in Consul v1.20.
-We created a file, `manage/dns/views.mdx`, then expanded it to `manage/dns/views/index.mdx` and `manage/dns/views/enable` when the content required separate pages.
+We created a file, `manage/dns/views.mdx`, then expanded it to `manage/dns/views/index.mdx` and `manage/dns/views/enable` when the content was substantial enough to warrant separate pages.
 The first file is _always_ reachable at the URL `manage/dns/views`, despite the directory and filename change.
 The `k8s` label is not used because Kubernetes is the only runtime it supports.
 Hypothetically, if ECS support for DNS views became available, the directory structure for `content/docs/manage/dns` would become:

 ```
 .